KIOM-AIDoc/TFDR/README.md

 </tbody>
 </table>

-## Dataset
+## Corpus
-Raw data format extends PubTator data format.
+The raw data format follows the PubTator data format extension, with each document separated by a new line.
+It comprises three sections for each document: Text, NER (Named Entity Recognition), and RE (Relation Extraction) information, as demonstrated below:

-**Image inserts**
+**[Image inserts]**

-Processed files are derived from the raw data format, containing labels and texts without headers.
+Processed files are created from raw data, comprising labels and texts devoid of headers.
+The columns within the file are separated by tab delimiters.

 ## Codes